syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/position.md

 ## Left

-Sets the NavigationDrawer sliding position to the left.
+Sets the SfNavigationDrawer sliding position to the left.

 {% highlight c# %}